-The Mineral Resource estimates for Finniss were reported in the Finniss Technical Report.
-The current Mineral Resource estimates and a corresponding summary are shown in the tables below.
+The current Mineral Resource estimates for Finniss (as of September 25, 2024) and a corresponding summary are shown in the tables below.
 All Mineral Resources have been reported at a 0.5% Li2O cut-off.

 Finniss Mineral Resource Estimate Summary